Sari: Tell me about your musical journey so far. How did you pair up with your producer, Cory Rooney?

 S: How did the move to New York influence your artistry?

 L: It was definitely a gradual influence!
 When I first moved, the biggest thing was the culture shock.
 But New York is a city so full of art it’s hard to not get inspired.
-The museums, the street and subway artists are everywhere.
-You can’t go to central park and not see an incredibility talented musician or visual artist, it’s virtually impossible!
-Besides that, I think New York really influenced me by just being an environment so densely rich in art, there’s no place like it.
+The museums, the street, and subway artists are everywhere.
+You can’t go to Central Park and not see an incredibly talented musician or visual artist, it’s virtually impossible!
+Besides that, I think New York really influenced me by just being an environment so densely rich in art, that there’s no place like it.

 S: What has it been like putting out music during this time?

 L: Confusing is the word I’d choose.
 Putting out music during such an unprecedented time is scary!
 Thankfully music isn’t like a construction site and I’m still able to be productive.
 Having to adapt my bigger projects has been a little bit of a hassle, but doable!

 S: What is your favorite social media platform to use, and why?

 L: Snapchat!
 Love it!!!
 I like how it’s a daily organic thing.
 Plus, I’m obsessed with the filters.

 S: Which platform do you think is the best for undiscovered talent?

 L: Musically speaking?
 Soundcloud.
 It’s where I go to find new stuff.

 S: Tell me about some of the projects you were working on before quarantine and how the lockdown has affected your music career?